Asmah Haji Omar

-Asmah Haji Omar is a Malaysian linguist.
+Asmah binti Omar (born 5 March 1940) is a Malaysian linguist.
 She is an emeritus professor at the Academy of Malay Studies, University of Malaya (UM).
 She was formerly Dean of the Faculty of Languages and Linguistics of the university.
-She was invited by Sultan Idris Education University, Tanjong Malim, Perak, to occupy the Za'ba Chair of Malay Civilization, and established the Institute of Malay Civilization (2001 - 2005) after retiring.
+She was invited by Sultan Idris Education University (Tanjong Malim, Perak) to occupy the Za'ba Chair of Malay Civilization, and established the Institute of Malay Civilization (2001–2005) after retiring.